 This recipe is for aloo tikki in the Northern style.
 Cooked peas and potatoes are the two primary components.
 Mash them to make a coarse texture.

 Mashed potatoes with spices and herbs will be formed into medium patties and filled with mashed peas, which will be tightly sealed to prevent the peas from leaking out.
 Make sure you follow basic rules to thicken mashed potatoes since the final result will be a mess if they are soggy.

 This melt-in-mouth appetizer with potato will be a big hit in your meal.

 Sabudana (aka sago) is the extraction in starch form from the tropical palm tree.
 They are white in color and tiny pearl-shaped.
 However, you need at least 3 hours to soak the sabudana until softened to make this appetizer.

 Sabudana tikki is made from sabudana, mashed potatoes, green chilies, herbs, and lemon juice.
 Similar to aloo tikki, they are crispy, crusty, and super delicious.
 For the best-enjoyed appetizer, serve them with farali chutney – a dipping sauce made of coriander leaf, green chili, and coconut water.

 11. Idli Tikki

 But first, what is idli?
 They are the rice cakes that are widely consumed in South India.
-In this recipe, the ingredients to make idli tikki are idli, carrots, peas, beans, herbs, and spices.
+In this recipe for this food that begins with “I”, the ingredients to make idli tikki are idli, carrots, peas, beans, herbs, and spices.

 One of the advantages of this appetizer is that it does not require a lot of oil to be deep-fried.
 This recipe will alleviate your concerns about leftover idli since it is ideal for transforming your idli into a new dish that is both nutritious and delicious.